 need to remember (A)[“was ---ing”] and (B) [“used to ---”]

-meanings that require the imperfect; you can then and let everything
+meanings that require the imperfect; you can then let everything

 else come out as preterite.